 Entrepreneurial Lending Program: Application Process

 - Applicants are advised to discuss their proposed project with VEDA Staff prior to submitting the application;

 - Certain loans may be approved internally; other loans must be presented to the VEDA Board at their semi-monthly meetings;

-- To complete the application, click here to download and print the application or right click to "Save Link As..." to utilize the fillable application.
-If you can’t open this application, download the free Adobe PDF Reader.
+- To complete the application, click here to download.
+If you can’t open this file, download the free Adobe PDF Reader.